By Mariia Kislitsyna Updated on February 17, 2022

 It all comes down to four things – camera, lens, tripod, and flash.

-If you want to create a truly outstanding property listing, you need to make sure it looks complete and answers to all questions your prospective tenants may have.
+If you want to create a truly outstanding property listing, you need to make sure it looks complete and answers all questions your prospective tenants may have.
 With this in mind, remember to capture the following areas:

 Bathroom.
 Since the bathroom is usually the smallest room, you need to find the right corner for your shoot.
-It might be a challenge, but it is definitely worth it.
+It might be a challenge, but it is worth it.

+Exterior.
+Schedule your shooting for a time that will let you benefit from the natural light.
 Sunlight and sunset hours are the best for outdoor shootings.

 Most photography experts would agree that all comes down to light.
 Just like there are no two properties with the same amount of lightning, there is no perfect choice for camera settings.
 Sadly, the one-size-fits-all approach is not the case with photography.

-Hint for a newbie: Basically, a shutter speed is the amount of time a camera shutter remains open for exposing light into the camera sensor.
+Hint for a newbie: Basically, shutter speed is the amount of time a camera shutter remains open for exposing light into the camera sensor.